pakLebah/ANSITerminal/README.md

 #### Cursor Related Functions

 1. `storeCursorPosition()` to store current cursor position.
 2. `restoreCursorPosition()` to restore last saved cursor position.
+Please note that this function sometimes has a side effect to also reset color and style to default on some terminals.
 3. `cursorOn()` to make cursor visible.
 4. `cursorOff()` to make cursor invisible (hidden).
 5. `moveTo(_: _:)` to position cursor to given `row` and `col[umn]` respectively.